Evaluations¶

 Run all benchmarks at once¶

-The run-all command evaluates a single model against all four benchmarks sequentially and writes results to an output directory:
+The run-all command (module CLI only) evaluates a single model against every registered benchmark sequentially and writes results to an output directory:

 # With options